Exhumation and reburial of Richard III of England: Radiocarbon dating and other scientific analyses

 Two radiocarbon datings to find the age of the bones suggested dates of 1430–1460 and 1412–1449 – both too early for Richard's death in 1485.
 Mass spectrometry carried out on the bones found evidence of much seafood consumption, which is known to make radiocarbon dating samples appear older than they are.
-A Bayesian analysis suggested there was a 68.2% probability that the true date of the bones was between 1475–1530, rising to 95.4% for 1450–1540.
+A Bayesian analysis suggested there was a 68.2% probability that the true date of the bones was between 1475 and 1530, rising to 95.4% for 1450–1540.
 Although by itself not enough to prove that the skeleton was Richard's, it was consistent with the date of his death.
 The mass spectrometry result indicating the rich seafood diet was confirmed by a chemical isotope analysis of two teeth, a femur, and a rib.
 From the isotope analysis of carbon, nitrogen, and oxygen in the teeth and bones the researchers discovered the diet included much freshwater fish and exotic birds such as swan, crane, and heron, and a vast quantity of wine – all items at the high end of the luxury market.
 Close analysis of the soil immediately below the skeleton revealed that the man had been infested with roundworm parasites when he died.

 The excavators found an iron object under the skeleton's vertebrae and speculated it might be an arrowhead that had been embedded in its back.
 An X-ray analysis showed it was a nail, probably dating to Roman Britain, that had been in the ground by chance immediately under the grave, or was in soil disturbed when the grave was dug, and had nothing to do with the body.